Henri-Alexandre Junod

 'The Life of a South African Tribe', which is about the life of Tsonga people, was published in two volumes in 1912, an enlarged version being printed in 1926 and 1962.
 The work has been translated into several languages and is highly regarded.

-Henri Junod was an exceptional scholar, a member of many societies and with wide interests in the world of natural history, amassing extensive collections of beetles and butterflies.
+Junod was an exceptional scholar, a member of many societies and with wide interests in the world of natural history, amassing extensive collections of beetles and butterflies.
 His ethnographer son, Henri-Philippe Junod (1897–1987), wrote a biography 'Henri-A. Junod, Missionaire et Savant, 1863–1934'.
+Additionally, several biographical dictionaries or encyclopaedias feature entries on Junod, including The international encyclopedia of the social sciences (1968), the Concise dictionary of the Christian world mission (1971), the Dictionary of South African biography (1972), and the Standard encyclopedia of Southern Africa (1974).
+Of these, the entry in The international encyclopedia of the social sciences, by Junod's granddaughter Violaine Junod, is the most detailed.

+In November 2025, cultural items that were taken by Henri almost a century ago were returned to South Africa.
+The items, which included a carved wooden stick, a divination basket, and a bovine astragalus amulet, were originally owned by the Nkuna royal family of Shiluvane in Limpopo and were used in ritual and spiritual ceremonies dating back to the 19th century.
+Henri-Alexandre Junod took these items to Neuchâtel and were kept at Musée d'ethnographie de Neuchâtel.